near/docs/docs/3.tutorials/fts/3-circulating-supply.md

   └── storage.rs
 ```

-In the `internal.rs` file, add the following code to create a function called `internal_deposit` which takes an `AccountId` and an `u128` as a balance and adds the amount to the account's current supply of FTs.
+In the `internal.rs` file, add the following code to create a function called `internal_deposit` which takes an `AccountId` and a `NearToken` as a balance and adds the amount to the account's current supply of FTs.

 <Github language="rust" start="1" end="18" url="https://github.com/near-examples/ft-tutorial/blob/main/3.initial-supply/src/internal.rs" />